jkot16/jkot16/README.md

 If it runs in the cloud, looks polished, and doesn’t need babysitting – it’s probably my kind of project. 😇

-And when it faces real users, I want it to feel clear, simple, and actually helpful.

 ---

 ## Skills Overview